Sai-Kaushik-sk/Credit_card_fraud_detection_logisticreg/README.md

 Tools to build the model: Built in python using libraries like Numpy, Pandas and Scikit learn.

-Data: Has been collected from Kaggle
+Data: Has been collected from Kaggle.

+This is the link to the file https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud

 ## Tasks:
 1) Imported the dependencies